Jamie Hamill: Kilmarnock

-Hearts
+Heart of Midlothian

 Hamill signed for Hearts on 25 May 2011, on a three-year contract.
 He made his competitive debut against Paks in a Europa League qualifier, and scored a penalty in first half stoppage time to secure a 1–1 away draw, with his league debut came on 7 August against Motherwell.
 Hamill quickly became Hearts new penalty taker in the absence of Kevin Kyle, having scored one in a friendly against Royal Antwerp and scored against St Mirren on 17 September in the league.
 His first miss from the spot came against St Johnstone a game Hearts lost 2–1.
 On 24 December, Hamill was stretchered off during a match against Motherwell, having suffered a recurrence of an ankle injury.
 Both penalties after his miss were taken by other players and missed with Hamill pledging to return to penalty duties.
 Towards the end of the 2011–12 season, Hamill suffered a rupture of a cruciate knee ligament.
 On 19 April 2014, during a 2-0 Scottish Premiership win over Ross County, Hamill was involved in a curious altercation while celebrating scoring a penalty, having been shoved by Ross County player Yann Songo'o - he then barged into Staggies manager Derek Adams on the touchline, resulting in the Ross County boss falling to the floor and Hamill receiving the second yellow card from referee Willie Collum.
 He was given a four match ban for the incident, with one of the matches suspended until the end of the following season.

-Kilmarnock return
+Kilmarnock (2nd spell)

 Following Hamill's release by Hearts after their relegation to the Scottish Championship, he joined Kilmarnock for a second time, signing a three-year contract with the East Ayrshire club on 2 June 2014.
-Hamill was released from his contract near the end of the 2015–16 season, having made his last first team appearance on 30 January 2016.
+Hamill was released from his contract before the end of the 2015–16 season, having made his last first team appearance on 30 January 2016.
 Hamill then had a trial with English club Shrewsbury Town in April 2016.